← Back to Docs

 Vanilla JS — auto-fill promo code from cookie

-function getRgtaPromo() {
+function getSwarmPromo() {

-const match = document.cookie.match(/rgta_promo=([^;]+)/);
+const match = document.cookie.match(/swarm_promo=([^;]+)/);

 return match ? decodeURIComponent(match[1]) : null;